Robert Burbano: Youth career

 Robert Burbano began his professional career with Independiente del Valle, but only played 2 games in 2012.
 He was later signed by Club Sport Emelec.

 Emelec

 2013–2015

 With Emelec, Burbano was given more playing time by Emelec coach Gustavo Quinteros, playing 9 games in the 2013 season.
 Robert Burbano became 2013 Serie A season champions that year.

 Robert Burbano got much more playing time in the 2014 Serie A season with Emelec.
-His only goal of the season came March 23, in a 3–0 win over LDU Quito.
-He proved to be an important player for Quintero's Emelec, and reached the 2014 Ecuadorian Serie A season final against Barcelona SC, and won the league that year.
+His only goal of the season came March 23, in a 3–0 win over L.D.U.
+Quito.
+He proved to be an important player for Quintero's Emelec, and reached the 2014 Ecuadorian Serie A season final against Barcelona S.C., and won the league that year.

 Robert Burbano scored his first international club–goal of the 2015 season on March 4, in a 2015 Copa Libertadores group–stage match against Sport Club Internacional, though lost the match 3–2.